Intel dossier

 Where Discipline Matters

 • Price the hurricane, not just the thesis.
 Direct Gulf exposure requires Category 4/5 storm-surge modeling in all underwriting.
-Insurance premiums up 40–80% since 2020 mean that gross yields that look acceptable at an unadjusted cap rate can deteriorate quickly when actual carrying costs are modeled.
+The source stack reports materially higher post-2020 insurance costs, but the range should stay source-qualified until coverage line and geography are preserved.
 NNN leases with explicit tenant insurance obligations are the structure that allows this market to work; gross or modified-gross structures in this geography are an underwriting trap.

 • Water scarcity is not solved yet.
-Reservoirs were at 8.4% early 2026.
+The source stack reports reservoirs at 8.4% in early 2026, but that figure needs source-date preservation before reuse.
 The private desalination pivot is credible but has not been operationally proven.
 New heavy industrial investment that depends on large water volumes should wait for the Corpus Christi Polymers plant to reach operational capacity before treating water supply as a non-constraint.

 • Do not conflate port throughput with logistics real estate demand.
 Crude oil and LNG move through marine terminals and pipelines — not warehouse-and-distribution complexes.
 The industrial demand this market generates is energy-services-centric: fabrication yards, equipment laydown, maintenance facilities, pipeline supply chain.
 Underwriting standard logistics metrics (e-commerce, last-mile) against this market misstates the demand profile.

-• Thin structured data.
-The DB has no multifamily, retail, or office observations for Corpus Christi at this time.
-The industrial vacancy and cap rate figures come from the geo page (Legacy Texas Market Thesis, 2026 Q2 Market Research Sprint).
-This is a source-light market relative to DFW or Houston — treat all submarket-level claims as estimates until a primary broker report or market intelligence source is integrated.
+• Thin structured data. data/properties.db currently has no Corpus Christi structured market observations.
+The industrial vacancy, cap-rate, insurance, desalination, reservoir, and infrastructure figures come from the geo page and source stack rather than normalized observations.
+This is a source-light market relative to DFW or Houston; treat all submarket-level, infrastructure-timing, and non-industrial claims as source-note estimates until primary reports or market intelligence sources are integrated.

 • Energy cycle exposure.
 While the infrastructure is irreplaceable, the occupancy of energy-services tenants is not decoupled from commodity prices.
 A sustained oil price correction will compress demand for incremental energy-services industrial even if the port itself remains operational.